jadenabrams100/readme/README.md

 Read me to learn about my code samples!
 # Introduction
 Hello!
 This is the guide to the code and projects I have done as an NC State Student!
 To prevent unauthorized reuse of my code and other's code, the repositories of my work are private.
 I have listed my repositories, the classes they pertain to, and their descriptions below.
-If you would like to see any repositories, please email me at jlabrams@ncsu.edu and I'll share it with you!
+If you would like to see any repositories, please email me at jadenabrams100@gmail.com and I'll share it with you!

 # Available repositories